jhu-lcsr/handeye_calib_camodocal/README.md

 #### Collecting Enough Data

 We recommend you collect at least ~36 accurate transforms for a good calibration.
-If it fails to converge (i.e. you don't get a good result out).
-Then you probably have your transforms flipped the wrong way or there is too much noise in your data to find a sufficiently accurate calibration.
+If it fails to converge (i.e. you don't get a good result out), then you probably have your transforms flipped the wrong way or there is too much noise in your data to find a sufficiently accurate calibration.

 ### Eliminating Sensor Noise